August 2019 The low down on diet drinks - How much is okay?

 - Advantame / NA

 This question is still being debated.
 The FDA supports the safety of ASBs when consumed in moderate amounts.
-There is an established acceptable daily intake (ADI) for each of the FDA-approved artifical sweeteners.
-The ADI is the amount that is considered safe for a person to consume each day over the span of a lifetime and it corresponds to an individual’s body weight, thus, it varies for each person.
+There is an established acceptable daily intake for each of the FDA-approved artificial sweeteners.
+The acceptable daily intake is the amount that is considered safe for a person to consume each day over the span of a lifetime and it corresponds to an individual’s body weight, thus, it varies for each person.
 The ADI is set at 1% of the amount that has been found not to produce any adverse health effects in animal studies.

 However, there is some research that suggests limiting daily ASB intake much lower than the ADI due to observed risks for several diseases.
 Multiple observational studies have made use of nationwide cohorts (including the Nurse’s Health Study, Women’s Health Initiative Study, and Health Professionals Follow-up Study) to examine the health effects of daily ASB consumption.
 Such studies suggest there may be adverse health risks associated with “regular high intake levels of ASBs”, defined as one to four drinks per day depending on the study.
 While there is a lot of speculation about the potential adverse effects of these sweeteners, the available scientific evidence is too fuzzy to draw definitive conclusions about the health effects of diet drinks.